hkellaway/Gloss/GLOSS_CODABLE_MIGRATION_GUIDE.md

 Could we do better?
 Could we get Swift-ier?

 The answer is: Yes.
-One of the most powerful things about Codable is it it can auto-magically use poperty names to synthesize our JSON decoding and encoding for us.
+One of the most powerful things about Codable is it it can auto-magically use property names to synthesize our JSON decoding and encoding for us.
 Unless we have a special need for our key names or de/encoding logic, this is what we should aim for.

 Let's revisit our JSON: